/images/resources/howtos/integration/introspect-with-phantom-token.png

 }

-The only change from the original procedure is the step which gets the defaultAtJwtIssuer and uses that to create a new access token based on the presentedToken.
+The only change from the default procedure is in the highlighted lines.
+This additional code gets the defaultAtJwtIssuer from the procedure context and uses it to create a new JWT access token based on the presentedToken.
+Then, the procedure adds the JWT to the response in a phantom_token field.

 shell